 If you need any help with this, then please contact us.

 Fed up with turkey and ham leftovers?
 Selection boxes all empty?
 Nothing to do after Christmas, knowing that the kids will be bored rigid before going back to school?

-Well, this Saturday, 30th December, the Downpatrick & County Down Railway is offering something a little bit different to keep the Holiday Blues away, with their New Year Diesel Specials.
+Well on Saturday 29th December the Downpatrick & County Down Railway is offering something a little bit different to keep the Holiday Blues away, with their New Year Diesel Specials.

 Railway chairman Robert Gardiner says, “Although Santa is gone, mums and dads everywhere are still looking for something to do with the kids instead of watching endless repeats on the television.”